 - 1 1/2 cups semi-sweet chocolate chips

-- Preheat the oven to 400 degrees.
-Line a 18x13 baking sheet (one with a lip so there is no leakage) with parchment paper.
+Preheat the oven to 400 degrees.
+Line a 18x13 baking sheet with parchment paper.
 Place all of the saltines salt side up on the baking sheet in an even layer.
-There should be just a little space between each cracker for the toffee layer to ooze in around the crackers.

-- Spread the now melty peanut butter all across the crackers and then sprinkle with the chocolate chips.
-Back into the oven for one minute.
+Remove from the oven and sprinkle with the chocolate chips.
+Return to the oven for 1 minute.

-- Spread the chocolate around and sprinkle the m&ms or nuts on the chocolate layer and let cool on the counter for about 20 minutes.
-Place in the freezer for an hour and then break apart into small, serving size pieces.
+Let cool on the counter for about 20 minutes.
+Place in the freezer for an hour and then break apart into small pieces.

 recipe from Grin and Bake It